 Among the final bills introduced in the current lame-duck Congress, and the first resolutions to be filed in the new Congress that convenes on Jan.
 3, will be resolutions seeking to suspend implementation of the Biden administration’s “midnight regulations.”

 The CRA has often been used to blunt “midnight” rule-making by a departing administration.
-A CRA resolution does not repeal a rule, it prohibits agencies from implementing it.
+A CRA resolution does not repeal a rule; it prohibits agencies from implementing it.
 Once adopted in both chambers, the resolution is enacted by the president’s signature.

-Earlier this year, the center reported “federal agencies broke records by publishing 66 significant final rules” in April 2024.
+Earlier this year, the center reported that “federal agencies broke records by publishing 66 significant final rules” in April 2024.

-“The surge of rules is related to the expectation that rules finalized later in the year may be at risk of being overturned through the Congressional Review Act,” wrote Zhoudan Xie, senior policy analyst at GWU’s Regulatory Studies Center, in the report.
+“The surge of rules is related to the expectation that rules finalized later in the year may be at risk of being overturned through the Congressional Review Act,” Zhoudan Xie, senior policy analyst at GWU’s Regulatory Studies Center, wrote in the report.

 Reps.
-John Moolenaar (R-Mich.) and Jared Golden (D-Maine) have co-introduced a resolution to block implementation of the 45x credit because it allows Chinese-affiliated companies to qualify for producing clean energy components.
+John Moolenaar (R-Mich.) and Jared Golden (D-Maine) have co-introduced a resolution to block the implementation of the 45x credit because it allows Chinese-affiliated companies to qualify for producing clean energy components.

 “Under no circumstance should the Chinese Communist Party (CCP) be allowed to benefit from the tax dollars of hardworking American families,” said Moolenaar, whose Michigan district is home to the under-construction battery factory from Gotion High Tech, a Chinese company.